 - In the left-side navigation pane, click Clusters.

-- Configure the cluster.
+- Configure basic settings of the cluster.

-Network plug-in Select the network plug-in.
+Network Plug-inSelect a network plug-in.
 Both Flannel and Terway are supported.
 For more information, see Flannel and Terway.

-allows you to customize network policies of Kubernetes to control intercommunication among containers, and implement bandwidth
+network policies to control intercommunication among containers, and implement bandwidth throttling

 on individual containers.

-- The number of pods that can be deployed in a node depends on the number of ENIs that are attached to the node and the maximum number of secondary IP addresses provided by these ENIs.
+- The number of pods that can be deployed on a node depends on the number of ENIs that are attached to the node and the maximum number of secondary IP addresses provided by these ENIs.

 - If you select Terway, an ENI is shared among multiple pods.
 A secondary IP address of the ENI is assigned to each pod.